cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 Forewarned is forearmed.
 When you are ready, click on _Next_.

-If you saved your seed, you should be able to complete the next step, where you need to click on each word in the right order.
+If you saved your seed, you should be able to complete the next step, where you need to click on each word in the correct order.

 ![Keplr mnemonic recall prompt: Selecting the correct words of your mnemonic](./images/keplr-mnemonic-recall-prompt.png)